hanoixan/Smashing/README.md

 | *Behavior* |||
 || **Detect Disconnected Pieces** | This keeps objects from hanging in the air when their bottom gets knocked out, at the expense of taking longer to compute.
 It creates a simple internal connection graph of what pieces are connected to the ground.
 If an intermediary piece is knocked out, the dependent chain of pieces will fall. |

+## Changes

+#### v0.1.0

+- Initial commit, allowing simple smashing of a mesh object by another mesh object.

 ## Future Work

 * Provide a popup if the Cell Fracture addon is not installed and enabled.
 This is a common issue with new installations.